TomokiMiyauci/graphql-transport-ws/README.md

 utils

-- `parseMessage` - Parse the value as `graphql-transport-ws` Message data.
+- `parseMessage` - Parse the value as `graphql-transport-ws` message data.
+- `createWebSocket` - Create `WebSocket` instance with `graphql-transport-ws` sub-protocol.
+- `PROTOCOL` - Sub-protocol
+- `MessageType` - Definition of `graphql-transport-ws` message type.
+- `Status` - Definition of `graphql-transport-ws` WebSocket private status code.
+- `STATUS_TEXT` - A record of all the private status codes text.

 ### Ping and Pong